mff-uk/dataspecer/applications/conceptual-model-editor/documentation/README.md

   - `diagram-model.ts` - The entities used in diagram - Node types and Edge types, etc. in diagram
   - `diagram.tsx` - The react component, which handles rendering of diagram.
 - `dialog` - Contains all the dialogs available in CME.
-- `features` - Some unrelated features, like autosave or color picker.
-Probably the features contained in header.
+- `features` - Mostly Features from header component, like autosave.
 - `header` - The stuff related to header. ![img_6.png](cme-header.png)

 `visualization.tsx` file - Creates the diagram component and handles callbacks caused by changes to entities in semantic model and changes in entities in visual model and the model itself and propagates them to the diagram component.